taroushirani/pnew/README.md

 ## System requirements
 - Windows 10 64bit RS4(1803) or later: The helper scripts make use of curl and tar, which are added from Windows 10 RS4(1803).
-- About 4GB of free storage space.
+- About 5-6GB of free storage space(4GB for system, and about 1-2 GB for singing voice database and temporary files).
 - [NVidia CUDA Toolkit (10.1/10.2)](https://developer.nvidia.com/cuda-toolkit) (optional): PyTorch supports CUDA 10.1 and 10.2.
 Be careful not to select CUDA 11.0.

 ## Build dependencies